Madivoli/Customer-Risk-Intelligence-and-Proactive-Retention-Framework/README.md

 ---
+---

 # Customer Segmentation for Marketing

-**1. Can we segment customers into groups (e.g., "high-value low-risk," "high-risk," "credit builders") to tailor marketing offers and loan products?**
+**Can we segment customers into groups (e.g., "high-value low-risk," "high-risk," "credit builders") to tailor marketing offers and loan products?**

-- Segmenting customers based on risk and value using a CASE statement
+**Segmenting customers based on risk and value using a CASE statement:**

 		SELECT
     		Customer_ID,